rkimpo/datasciencecoursera/README.md

 # datasciencecoursera
-# Repository for Data Scientist's Toolbox course in Coursera.
+# Repository for Data Scientist's Toolbox course in Coursera